Updated for 2026

 • Hidden ingredients: AI can't see oil or butter inside a sauce — provide context when accuracy matters.

-For weight management or general macro tracking, AI accuracy is more than enough.
+For weight management or general macro tracking, the thing that decides your result is logging consistently — an estimate you actually record beats a precise figure you skip.
 For clinical or performance use cases (eating disorder recovery, competitive bodybuilding prep, medical diets), pair AI calorie counters with periodic kitchen-scale weighings.

 How to Use CountNutri's AI Calorie Counter